belle2/basf2/online_book/basf2/cs.rst

                 :language: python
                 :linenos:

-To use the trained weights one should put the MVA-expert module after building the continuum suppression in the main steering file.
+To use the trained weights, we need to use the MVA-expert module after building the continuum suppression in the main steering file.
 In our case this looks like this: